China Plate and Staatstheater Mainz present

 ★★★★ ‘Chris Thorpe does what he does with a performative skill that is off-the-charts brilliant.
 It is an extraordinary evening of theatre.’ – Theatre Reviews Hub

-Supported by Battersea Arts Centre, The Albany and Véronique Christory.
+Supported by Battersea Arts Centre, The Albany and Véronique Christory and using public funding by the National Lottery through Arts Council England.

 For more information, please contact Abbie White.